Join the mathematics community for some exciting events this semester! Everyone is invited to participate.

 Creating Math Lessons with Desmos

-Free Virtual Professional Development for Moravian College students interested in Math Education and recent Moravian College alumni interested in Math Education
+Free Virtual Professional Development for Moravian University students interested in Math Education and recent Moravian University alumni interested in Math Education

-Presented by Leigh Nataro, Mathematics Lecturer at Moravian College and Desmos Certified Presenter
+Presented by Leigh Nataro, Mathematics Lecturer at Moravian University and Desmos Certified Presenter

 Level Up your Desmos Calculator Skills (Tuesday, March 30 6:30 PM - 8:00 PM)